 - Cobalt is rarely used on its own, but is sometimes added to iron.
 Cobalt gives your part more saturation induction.

 - Nickel is expensive but valuable to motor applications.
-It adds magnetic performance by making your component easier to magnetize.
+It adds performance by making your component easier to magnetize.

 Now, on to the bigger picture: